stevezhangzA/pb_ppo/README.md

 # About
 This is the official codebase of 'A dynamical clipping approach with task feedback for Proximal Policy Optimization' [paper_link](https://arxiv.org/abs/2312.07624) (our lastest version arxiv will be released below)

+In this research, we treat the clipping bounds secltion as a multi-arm bandit problem.
+And solve this problem via introducing Upper Confidence Bound (UCB), recommending the clipping bound with the highest UCB value.

 ## Running Examples